 - Muffins stay fresh covered at room temperature for a few days, then transfer to the fridge for up to 1 week.

 Make ahead tip: For longer storage, freeze muffins for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature or warm up in the microwave if desired.

 - 2 cups of white whole wheat, whole wheat pastry flour, or all-purpose flour work too.

 - Instead of pecans, try chopped walnuts or even sunflower seeds.
 Or leave out completely.
 If using the nuts, feel free to toast them for 10 minutes at 300°F (148°C).

 - Instead of applesauce, use an extra 1/3 cup of oil.
-1/3 cup mashed banana works instead too, but I found the muffins to be a little dry.

 - Use a sweeter variety of apple that you love.
 I've used Pink Lady and Fuji.
 Both fantastic in these.

 - Why the initial high temperature?
 The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
 This helps the muffins rise nice and tall.